You want your message to be a place of encouragement, not a place of vulnerability.

 When to Upgrade for Better Security

-You may want stronger security if:- you are collecting emails regularly
+You may want stronger security if:

 - you run contact forms or prayer requests